joreilly/PeopleInSpace/README.md

 * [PeopleInSpace hits the web with Kotlin/JS and React](https://johnoreilly.dev/posts/peopleinspace-kotlinjs/)

+Note that this repository very much errs on side of mimimalism to help more clearly illustrate key moving parts of a Koltin Multiplatform project and also to hopefully help someone just starting to explore KMP to get up and running for first time.
+If you're at stage of moving beyond this then I'd definitely recommend checking out [KaMPKit](https://github.com/touchlab/KaMPKit)

 **Note**: You need to use Android Studio v4.1 (currently on Canary 8).
 Have tested on XCode v11.3